user-500/Assignment-7-oussema-kassebi/README.md

  Reducing code lines to roughly 60% and so in file size.

+Additional Remarks:

+The original code used raw pointers and manual memory management, which is error-prone and inefficient.

 Compilation command:

 g++ -fopenmp -o assignment7 Assignment7.cpp

 Execution command:

 ./assignment7